FEAR: 7 Tips on Mastering Fear

-I conveyed this story as an example that when anyone who is faced with performance issues in life, the same process occurs.
-Everyone has submerged core beliefs about his or her weaknesses or inadequacies that formed from experienced childhood experiences.
-So in current life situations when under stress or pressure to perform any task these old embedded core beliefs will surface into your conscious mind and strongly influence how you will act, feel, react, or think.
+I conveyed this story as an example that when you are faced with a performance issue in your life, the same physical and mental reactions occur.
+Everyone has embedded core beliefs about his or her weaknesses or inadequacies which formed from going through childhood experiences.
+So in current life situations when you are under stress or pressure to perform any task these old embedded core beliefs will become triggered and surface in your conscious mind.
+These core beliefs strongly influence how you will act, feel, react, and think.

-Everyone believes that if they do not perform well enough or good enough then they will be embarrassed, rejected or be perceived as less than in other's eyes.
-These old core beliefs then govern your response in ways you would not react normally if you were performing from a stance of confidence.
-Confidence and ability to perform at high performance levels stems from strong skills.
-How do you get strong skills, you practice, practice and more practice.
+Everyone believes that if they do not perform well enough or good enough then he or she will be embarrassed, rejected or be perceived as less than in other's eyes.
+Once these old core beliefs are triggered by a situation, then these beliefs will govern your responses in ways you would not react as you would normally if you were performing without fear.

 Action!
 Live in a stance of confidence.
 Confidence and ability to perform at a high-performance level stems from strong mastered skills.
 How do you get strong confident skills?
 Dedicate yourself to practicing a skill over and over again until you increase your degree of mastery.
 The secret to confidence is practice, practice, and more practice.
 The more you practice anything the higher your confidence increases.